oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-REST-API/bidirectional-data-replication-using-REST-API.md

 ## Introduction

 This lab describes how to use the REST API service endpoints included in `add_replication_activeactive_curl.sh` script to automatically set up Oracle GoldenGate processes on the `depl_north` and `depl_south` deployments.
 Considering that this is a bidirectional deployment configuration, both deployments send and receive data at the same time.

+   >Note:
+   >This tutorial does not include the configuration for Auto CDR.

 The `depl_north` deployment is connected to the `DBNORTH` PDB and the `depl_south` deployment is connected to the `DBSOUTH` PDB.
 The deployments are already created in the environment.

-You will also be able to check if the bidirectional replication works correctly.
+You will check if the bidirectional replication works correctly.
 Using the `dbnorth_dml_operations.sh` and `dbsouth_dml_operations.sh` scripts, you can add DML records to the `DBNORTH` and `DBSOUTH` databases, respectively.

 After adding records, you can view the Extract Statistics to confirm that the committed transactions were captured.
 The `check_replication_activeactive_curl.sh` script allows you to view the statistics for different Oracle GoldenGate processes.